 In 2003, a conversation emerged regarding the future development of the college.
 This discussion culminated in the spring 2005 meeting of the Board of Trustees when it agreed to pursue the following strategies:

 These strategies were incorporated into the college’s strategic plan.
 As progress unfolded in the first three areas, it became apparent that it was time to become a university.
 Becoming the University of Valley Forge more aptly describes the master’s-level, comprehensive benchmark that our institution has reached over the past decade.
-Valley Forge now offers 67 undergraduate majors and 7 graduate programs.
+Valley Forge now offers over 50 undergraduate majors and 8 graduate programs.

 Valley Forge’s administration and key leadership among various stakeholder groups had discussed a possible name change for some time and brought forward the idea at the spring 2013 meeting of the Board of Trustees.
 The board voted unanimously to approve the recommendation, believing it is highly beneficial to the school and to current and future enrollment.
 The official name of the institution is the University of Valley Forge of the Assemblies of God.

-Notifications to accrediting and government agencies, colleges and universities, local community leaders, vendors, and many others are underway.
-You will begin to see our new logo, seal and athletic mascot used in various publications and promotional items this fall.
+Notifications to accrediting and government agencies, colleges and universities, local community leaders, vendors, and many others have been sent, and our new logo, seal and athletic mascot are being now used in publications and promotional items this fall.

 The name change more aptly reflects the range of academic programs available to Valley Forge graduates and to current students.
 Also, many business people are not familiar with collegiate rankings and may be more receptive to job candidates – our alumni – whose resumes state “University of Valley Forge.”
 Entrance into graduate programs should also be facilitated.
 In addition, recognizing that we exist in a global economy, being a university clarifies Valley Forge’s higher education status among international students.
 The word “college” often refers to pre-university programs and not higher education in some international environments.
 Finally, students working overseas may find that the name eases their ability to work and minister in some countries.